Birds: Threat to Lines or Threatened by Lines

 Examples of how lines and structures can be made safer for birds.

-Example of bird streamer flashover affecting middle phase.
+Bird streamer flashover affecting middle phase.

 Problem Overview

 The problem of outages on overhead transmission lines due to streamer-type flashovers is caused by typical bird behavior after perching on a tower cross-arm.
-Before taking-off, they usually empty their bowels and release up to 60 cm3 of excrement mixed with conductive urine at one time and coming out at quite a pressure.
+Before taking-off, they usually empty their bowels and release up to 60 cm3 of excrement mixed with conductive urine at one time and coming out at some pressure.
 This creates a conductive path that bridges the air gap between tower structure and conductors resulting in a flashover either in parallel to or a little apart from the insulator string.

 Streamers- birds on power lines